Share This Post:

 CBD and hemp products come in various extract forms.
 The most common of which is oil, often found in those miniature tincture bottles.
 The other common variant is wax.
-Naturally, this raises the question, is CBD wax or oil better?
+Naturally, this raises the question, is wax or oil better for CBD?
 Can you use one in place of the other?
 Do they have different bioavailability?

 What Is CBD Wax?